biovis-report/biovis-rbased-plugins/README.md

-# biovis-base-plugins
+# biovis-rbase-plugins

-A set of base plugins for bivis-report.
+A set of R based plugins for bivis-report.